This Day in Baseball History

 Koufax on Two Days' Rest Shuts Out the Twins in Game 7

 On October 14, 1965, Sandy Koufax pitched a three-hit shutout on two days' rest to beat the Minnesota Twins 2-0 in Game 7 of the World Series.
-He struck out 10 and walked none across nine innings at Metropolitan Stadium.
+He struck out 10 and walked three across nine innings at Metropolitan Stadium.
 The Dodgers won the championship in a Series that required Koufax to pitch two complete games in the final four days.

 He told catcher John Roseboro after the first inning that his arm was sore and his curveball was not working.
 Koufax adjusted by relying almost entirely on his fastball for the final eight innings.
-The Twins' lineup, loaded with right-handed power hitters like Harmon Killebrew, Bob Allison, and Tony Oliva, could not catch up to it.
+The Twins' lineup, loaded with power hitters like Harmon Killebrew, Bob Allison, and the left-handed-hitting Tony Oliva, could not catch up to it.
 Lou Johnson's solo home run in the fourth inning and Wes Parker's RBI single provided the only runs Koufax needed.